onestardao/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * express the origin-of-inflation problem in terms of observable tension,
 * design tests that can rule out bad encodings,
 * and build AI tools that explain the tradeoffs between mechanisms, fine tuning, and data in a transparent and consistent way.

+---

+## Tension Universe effective-layer footer

+This page is part of the **WFGY / Tension Universe** S-problem collection.

+### Scope of claims

+* The goal of this document is to specify an **effective-layer encoding** of the named problem.
+* It does not claim to prove or disprove the canonical statement in Section 1.
+* It does not introduce any new theorem beyond what is already established in the cited literature.
+* It should not be cited as evidence that the corresponding open problem has been solved.

+### Effective-layer boundary

+* All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual "worlds") live entirely at the effective layer of the Tension Universe program.
+* No assumption is made about which, if any, effective encoding corresponds to the true microphysical description of the universe.
+* Any effective encoding described here may be replaced by a later Tension Universe version, as long as it respects the same canonical problem and falsifiability constraints.

+### Falsifiability and versioning

+* Each encoding is designed to be testable and, in principle, falsifiable by experiments of the type described in Section 6.
+* Rejecting an encoding under those experiments does not invalidate the canonical problem or standard cosmology.
+It only shows that the specific Tension Universe encoding needs revision.
+* Updates to this page should be tracked with clear `Last_updated` metadata and with references to the experiments and data that motivated the change.

+### Program-level references

+For the full Tension Universe effective-layer rules and fairness constraints, see the Tension Universe charters:

+* TU Effective Layer Charter: `../Charters/TU_EFFECTIVE_LAYER_CHARTER.md`
+* TU Encoding and Fairness Charter: `../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md`
+* TU Tension Scale Charter: `../Charters/TU_TENSION_SCALE_CHARTER.md`